 4. I felt like a failure: I managed to screw up the most serious relationship I ever had.
 That made me feel like a loser.
 I couldn’t even manage to save my marriage for the sake of my two very young children.
 I also felt selfish.
 There’s a lot of guilt and self-hatred that goes with getting divorced.

-Several months later, I was sitting around one night when I got a call from a friend of mine, asking me to meet her, her husband and “some of his work buddies” at a local bar.
+When i was recently separated, I was sitting around one night and I got a call from a friend of mine, asking me to meet her, her husband and “some of his work buddies” at a local bar.
 My kids were on vacation with my ex, so I had no child care issues.
 Something made me accept.

 Upstairs I went, searching for a cute outfit.
 I walked out the door in a pair of jeans that I probably couldn’t get one leg into today, and a sleeveless top that showed off my slim (at the time) arms.